Version 1.3 / 1.4 FAQ

 Newer versions of SynthEdit will generally open projects made with an older version.
 However, if you encounter problems loading files from Versions earlier than 1.1 please try loading and saving it into SynthEdit Version 1.1 first.
 SynthEdit 1.1 is better at upgrading very old project files.
 Once the project is upgraded to 1.1, it should upgrade further OK.

-In the below example a LED is used to indicate if the user's serial is correct or not.
+In the below example a LED is used to indicate a valid serial number.
 In practice, you might choose to use this signal to restrict the features of your instrument, or to add periodic noise bursts etc.

 To generate serials, use the " Registration Serial Generator" module (don't share this module with your end-users).
-Ensure you enter the same "random seed" into both the Registration Serial Generator and the Registration Checker.
+Ensure you enter the same "random seed" into the Registration Serial Generator that you used in the Registration Checker.
 The seed should be different for each of your plugins (else the same serials will activate all of them).
+Currently, it's necessary to generate each serial manually.

 Ensure you enter a unique product-name into the User-Setting-Text module otherwise the system will mix up serials from different products.
 The "Default" setting is not important, it can be left blank.